pureskillgg/docs/docs/datascience/old/csgo/csds/README.md

 ### Composition

 - **What do the instances that comprise the dataset represent?**
-  Parsed and processed individual matches of CS2.
+  Parsed and processed individual matches of CS:GO.

 - **How many instances are there in total?**
-  Each daily revision holds the matches processed that day.
-  Volume has grown steadily: revisions at the start of the retained window in July 2025 hold around 12 matches, and recent ones hold between 90 and 150.
-  A match takes about 35 MB across its 43 objects, so a recent day is roughly 3 to 5 GB.
+  Approximately 60,000 matches of CS:GO with ~250 added each day.

 - **Does the dataset contain all possible instances or is it a sample of instances from a larger set?**
-  It is a complete picture of all CS2 demos available to PureSkill.gg, which is a small fraction of the matches the wider community plays.
+  It is a complete picture of all CS:GO demos available to PureSkill.gg.
-  Valve publishes concurrent player counts on the [Steam most played chart][cs2 chart].
+  There are [500,000 people playing CS:GO at any point in a day][cs:go chart], and assuming a match takes 1 hour and 10 players, there are 1.2 million matches played every day.
+  The dataset here is a subset of those matches played by the larger CS:GO community.

 - **What data does each instance consist of?**
-  CS2 demo files are [parsed][demoinfocs-golang] and saved as 42 separate channels.
+  CS:GO demo files are [parsed][demoinfocs-golang] and saved as 33 separate channels.
   The collection of these channels for a match is called csds.
   We provide an [open source SDK][makenew-pyskill] to work with the csds data.